 Travelling with a baby

 We also had a couple of mountain trips and cable car rides.
 First one on Tampa, with grannies and little friends.
-To quote the little people: ‘Greu pe munte’/ Difficult trekking & climbing.
-Luckily lots of pebbles, flowers, sticks and other distractions.
-The little trek on Postavaru from the Cable car to the top – just parents, even steeper and higher.
-One little man less enthusiastic about the scenery – luckily the next year and ski season was way better.
+To quote the young explorers: ‘Greu pe munte’/ Difficult trekking & climbing.
+Luckily around we found lots of pebbles, flowers, sticks and other distractions.
+The little trek on Postavaru from the Cable car to the top, even steeper and higher.
+One young explorers about 3 years old less enthusiastic about the scenery – luckily the next year and ski season was way better.

-Poiana Brasov was also fun on a couple of occasions, trampoline, playgrounds and running around.
+Poiana Brasov is always fun and summer adventures have to include trampoline, playgrounds and running around.

-In terms of visiting, Black Church has been one highlight for the little man.
-Must be the history of fire that excited his imagination or may be the Gothic architecture that delighted his eye.
+In terms of cultured findings, Black Church has been one highlight for the little man.
+Must be the history of fire that excited his imagination or may be the Gothic architecture that delighted his eye since he was 3 years old.
 But either way, we are still talking about it quite a bit.
 The main square and various strolls around Poarta Ecaterina, Schei and Tampa filled many other fun days playing and sightseeing.

-The restaurants we really liked in Brasov, no particular order:
+The restaurants we are fond of in Brasov, no particular order: